Accountant III

 OR

-• An associate's degree from an accredited institution of higher education with a major in accounting.
+• An associate degree from an accredited institution of higher education with a major in accounting.

 • Three years of experience in bookkeeping or financial recordkeeping.